 On a recent journey to the green wine region, I visited Amarante, one of the most beautiful cities near Porto.
 A beautiful town in its little majesty, very close to the birthplace of one of the most overlooked Portuguese artists in history: Amadeo de Souza Cardoso.
-Amadeo, who was admired (and quickly forgotten) as an absolute genius everywhere, will be honored in a exhibition held at Museu Nacional Soares dos Reis, in Porto, from November 1st to December 31st this year.
+Amadeo, who was admired (and quickly forgotten) as an absolute genius everywhere.

 It is important to go back in time and remember the life of Amadeo Souza Cardoso…